 How does Validactor work?

-Manufacturing companies serialise their products generating a digital page for each unit.
-The page is accessible via unique graphic codes readable by any smartphone.
-Users can check the authenticity of the product by scanning these codes that we call VACodes.
+Manufacturing companies serialise their products generating a digital record for each unit.
+The record is accessible via unique graphic codes readable by any smartphone (we could also use IoT sensors such as RDIDs and NFC sensors, but we discourage these as the cost of implementation is high and the real benefits for final customers are limited).
+Users can check the authenticity of the product by scanning these graphic codes that we call VACodes.
 VACodes are generated by the manufacturers to manage a series of activities such as recalls, expiration dates, alerts, warranties and more.

 What is a VACode?